47chapters/letsgo/docs/how-to/run-locally.md

 ## Run locally

 During active development, running the components of your application locally is key to speeding up the change-build-run development cycle.
-LetsGo makes it easy to run the _web_, _API_, and _worker_ components which together make up all of the code of you application on your development machine against a DynamoDB database running in AWS:
+LetsGo makes it easy to run the _web_, _API_, and _worker_ components on your development machine against a DynamoDB database running in AWS:

 <img width="914" alt="image" src="https://github.com/tjanczuk/letsgo/assets/822369/c76e6c20-faeb-471e-9c00-7e7684875aa5">